simo-91/CalNetExploreR/README.md

 You can install the development version of CalNetExploreR from GitHub using the following commands:

-## Install devtools if you haven't already
+Install devtools if you haven't already:

 `install.packages("devtools")`